PLACES TO VISIT IN CORNWALL

 Bodmin & Wenford Railway is Cornwall’s only full-size railway still operated by steam locomotives and it’s Bodmin & Wadebridge line was one of the first railways in the world to use steam trains!
 The station regularly runs both steam and diesel locomotives and offers a variety of themed events throughout the year.

-The Camel Trail is a popular recreational cycle routes, ideal for those looking for easy cycling (on the level) and a great way of exploring the beautiful Camel Estuary, Camel Valley and surrounding forestry.
+The Camel Trail is a popular recreational cycle route, ideal for those looking for easy cycling (on the level) and a great way of exploring the beautiful Camel Estuary, Camel Valley and surrounding forestry.
 The trail runs a little over 17 miles from Padstow to Wenfordbridge via Wadebridge & Bodmin.
 With various bike hire outlets locally and several stop offs on the way, including Camel Valley Vineyard why not make a day of it?!

 Try your hand at surfing, stand-up paddle boarding or wave skiing, or have an ‘Extreme Day’ at Newquay’s much-loved Watergate Bay.

 Aiming to share the story of the sea and the place it holds in the lives of the people of Cornwall, the museum in Falmouth offers an interactive exploration of maritime history, culture and industry as well as promoting sports and activities linked to the sea.